Javascript Menu by Deluxe-Tree.com

 In the Bangkok region, approximately half of all expats want to be in the central business district (CBD), or somewhere along the two skytrain routes serving that area, namely on or near Sukhumvit-Phloenchit Rd. or the Silom subdistrict.
 This area is almost purely highrise luxury condominiums and serviced apartments, though there are some individual homes and townhouses scattered around, sandwiched within the concrete maze.

-The other half of expats are spread around Bangkok's suburbs, and are usually those who prefer a house (especially those who want a new house) and a quiet, spacious neighborhood, or else more economical housing, and/or to experience the Thai way of life (middle to upper class Thai).
+Approximately half of expats are spread around Bangkok's suburbs, and are usually those who prefer a house (especially those who want a new house, since most houses in the central business district are old) and a quiet, spacious neighborhood, or else more economical housing, and/or to experience the Thai way of life (middle to upper class Thai).
 New housing estates near the expressways have many expat residents.

-The purpose of this section is to give you a general orientation to Bangkok and its regions, show you the most popular expat business and residential locations, review some of nicer places for expats, introduce you to some of the less conventional but nice places where some expats live off the beaten track, and attempt to give you a general feel for Bangkok and its different regions.
+The purpose of this section is to give you a general orientation to Bangkok and its regions, show you the most popular expat business and residential locations, as well as introduce you to some of the less conventional but nice places where some expats live off the beaten track, and attempt to give you a general feel for Bangkok and its different regions.

-3. Houses - in the suburbs, the greatest amount of space for a given price, but houses around the CBD are immensely more expensive and far less in supply
+4. Houses - in the suburbs, offer the greatest amount of space for a given price, but houses around the CBD are significantly more expensive per square meter and far less in supply.
+Most houses in the CBD are quite old, while the opposite is currently true in the suburbs as neighborhoods popular with expats.

 Within the Sukhumvit-Silom "central business district" (CBD), there are literally hundreds of highrise condos and serviced apartments that expats live in (not counting purely Thai places), with a wide range of prices, amenities, styles and building ages.
 Most expats depend upon the guidance of a good real estate agency to find the best serviced apartment, rental condominium, or house.